Two sheriff officers walk into a building with a blue cinderblock exterior, while other officers stand inside near an open garage-style door.

 San Francisco's newest sobering center opens at 444 Sixth St., across from the Hall of Justice, on May 4, 2026.
 Photo by Abigail Vân Neely.

 Just after 10 a.m. on Monday, San Francisco police pulled up to the city’s new 24-hour sobering center at 444 Sixth St. and delivered a man in handcuffs.
-He was the first person to be brought there instead of the hospital or county jail down the block.

 One could call this man the first arrestee, client or patient.
-The “Rapid Enforcement, Support, Evaluation, and Triage” center opened today despite concerns about its legality and conflicting answers from city officials about whether intoxicated people there would be free to leave.
+The “Rapid Enforcement, Support, Evaluation, and Triage” center opened today despite concerns about its legality and conflicting answers from city officials regarding whether intoxicated people there would be free to leave.

-A city attorney memo obtained by Mission Local in February flagged a “high risk” that a court would find the RESET center to be a “detention facility,” which, by state law, would be required to meet certain standards that the center does not appear to meet.
+A city attorney memo obtained by Mission Local in February flagged a “high risk” that a court would find the RESET center to be a “detention facility” which, by state law, would be required to meet certain standards that the center does not appear to meet.

-A 24-hour police “drop off” center is a goal Mayor Daniel Lurie has been touting since his inauguration day.
+A 24-hour police “drop-off” center is a goal Mayor Daniel Lurie has been touting since his inauguration day.

 The first arrestee/client/patient emerged from the police car with his head down.
-One of the officers accompanying him held a plastic bag containing what appeared to be a flannel blanket.
+One of the officers accompanying him held a plastic bag containing what looked to be a flannel blanket.
 Another filled out a form on a clipboard.
 Then they walked through the open entranceway of the $14 million converted warehouse on Sixth Street.

 Inside, a dozen staff in sheriff’s deputy uniforms and nurses’ scrubs gathered around the man.
 Earlier, a deputy told Mission Local that the team had been expecting someone any minute, ready to offer what the deputy described as an “alternative to jail.”